dauphidev/interactive-ai-path-finding/README.md

 # interactive-ai-search-algorithms
-An interactive 2D grid visualization for AI **path search** algorithms.
+An interactive 2D grid visualization for AI **path finding** algorithms.

 ## How does it work? 🖱️
 * Draw obstacles by holding left click.